srivastav-abhishek/pac/CLA.md

-**Contributor License Agreement (CLA) for Power Access Cloud**
+**Contributor License Agreement (CLA) for IBM&reg; Power&reg; Access Cloud**

-This Contribution License Agreement ("Agreement") is made and entered into between the Power Access Cloud project (the "Project"), hosted on GitHub, and you (the "Contributor").
+This Contribution License Agreement ("Agreement") is made and entered into between the IBM&reg; Power&reg; Access Cloud project (the "Project"), hosted on GitHub, and you (the "Contributor").

 **1. Contributions**